The systole of large genus minimal surfaces in positive Ricci curvature: Introduction

 \subsection{Organization}

 In \cref{sec_cml} we provide necessary background from \cite{CM5} on Colding--Minicozzi lamination theory of minimal surfaces with some control on the topology. \cref{chord_arc} contains two weak chord-arc properties for minimal surfaces contained in small extrinsic balls of an ambient three-manifold.
-In \cref{prelim_surf} we give some rather elementary preliminaries on surfaces and topology and recall a fundamental result from systolic geometry which are needed to prove our main result, \cref{thm_intrinsic}, in \cref{main}.
+In \cref{prelim_surf} we give some rather elementary preliminaries on surfaces and topology and recall a fundamental result from systolic geometry which are needed to prove our main result, \cref{thm_intrinsic} first in the case $k=1$ in \cref{main} and in the general case in \cref{main_2}

 \begin{acknowledge} Both authors would like to thank the Max Planck Institute for Mathematics in Bonn for support and excellent working conditions.
 We would also like to thank Fabian Henneke for explanations related to \cref{example} and Andr{\'e} Neves for asking us, if it is possible to find more than a single short curve. \end{acknowledge}